H.R. 5892: Keep Main Street Open Act

 Who is affected by H.R.
 5892?

-The SBA Administrator would be legally required to operate the shutdown loan program, process applications, and issue loans under the section 7(a) framework during each qualifying shutdown.
+The agency would be legally required to stand up and run the shutdown loan program, process applications, and issue loans through its 7(a) framework every time a qualifying shutdown occurs.

 Eligible small-business applicants